 When is a cure less likely?
 Breast cancer caught early is easier to treat and cure than after it starts to spread.
 Some types of the disease are also more treatable than others.
 For example, a breast tumor that is "estrogen receptor positive" will benefit from drugs that lower estrogen levels.
 On the other hand, "triple negative" breast cancers tend to be more aggressive and don't benefit from targeted treatments.

 Does screening help?
 Yes.
 Studies have found that regular mammograms can help you live longer.
 But medical groups have different guidelines on when you should get them.
 Some recommend screening tests every other year starting at age 50 if you have a normal risk for breast cancer.
-The American Cancer Society recommends annual screening tests starting at age 45.
+The American Cancer Society recommends women starting at age 45 get yearly mammograms and those ages 40 – 44 should have the choice to begin yearly mammograms if they would like.